mitmedialab/tidzam/README.md

 ### Hierarchical Expert Architecture
 The classifiers, that must be loaded, are specified by the *--nn* argument.
 They can be cascaded if there is a pattern matching between their classe name.
 The primary classifier must be named by *selector*.
 If a classifier contains a classe that matchs the name of another classifier, then the output classe of the first classifier weights all classes of the second one.
 (For example, the classe *birds* of the *selector* classifier weights the classe of the bird specimen classifier named *birds*).

-### Automatic Sample Extraction
+### Automatic Recording Extraction
-TidzamAnalyzer has an optional module for automatic sample extraction which would be stored in the folder specified by *--out* argument.
-The sample extraction can specific on one port and depend of a pattern matching in the classe names (for example *birds-* will extract all detected sample with this prefix like *birds-american_crow* or *birds-canada_goose*).
-If the argument *--extract-dd* is specified, the decision of sample extraction is depend of a probability distribution representing the number of sample for each classe stored in *--out*.
-These rules can be defined for each channel during the runtime trough socket.io interface (see [Extraction rules](#Extraction-rules)).
+TidzamAnalyzer has an optional module for automatic recording extraction which would stores them in the folder specified by *--out* argument.
+This rule based engine allows you to indicate under which conditions a recording must be extract.
+A rule can be applied on one or multiple channels, and regarding of one or multiple classes.
+Several rules can be applied simulatenously.
+These rules can be provided by the command line or through socket.IO which provides more flexibility and more functionalities.

 ```
 Usage: TidzamAnalyzer.py --nn=build/test [--stream=stream.wav | --jack=jack-output] [OPTIONS]